FomepizoleInjection

 ADVERSE REACTIONS

 The most frequent adverse events reported as drug-related or unknown relationship to study drug in those who received Fomepizole Injection were headache (14%), nausea (11%), and dizziness, increased drowsiness, and bad taste/metallic taste (6% each).
-All other adverse events in this population were reported in approximately 3% or fewer of those receiving fomepizole and were as follows:
+Other adverse events in this population were reported in approximately 3% or fewer of those receiving fomepizole and were as follows:

 Body as a Whole: Abdominal pain, fever, multiorgan system failure, pain during fomepizole injection, inflammation at injection site, lumbalgia/backache, hangover.